molmdl/simplifyEval/README.md

 ## Description
 An early attempt of making a tutorial with simplified double-click scripts to introduce molecular modelling to students from the experimental background who mainly use pymol.

-<b> !
+<b> WARNING!
 Tutorials and demos got a lot of typos and grammatical mistakes.
 I didn't have time to fix it. </b>

 It wasn't a github repository so the directory structure is strange, it was just a folder that I throw random stuff into.
 I don't have the time to change the directory structure, but I may fix it upon request.